 Thirteen white and grey buttons (directly under the encoders) provide a chromatic keyboard from C to C. The button keys are fine for programming sequences, but you aren't going to rock out any Stevie Wonder grooves.
 Another five buttons allow access to various menu items and all labeling is clear.
 The appearance of the unit is extremely well-finished and build quality is solid.
 You are going to find yourself dialing the encoders a fair bit, so remember that hitting SHIFT and dialing will often speed up the process and save wear on the buttons.

 Learning the Interface

 Getting a sequence keyed in and messing with it on the fly is really easy.
-However, to learn how to assign chord voices, set up external modulation, assign chance operators (and so on) you are going to want to read the manual and practice the workflows.
-There IS a learning curve but it is a FUN learning curve and wont stop you from generating sequences almost immediately.
-I do not feel there are significant barriers to learning the device and it is ergonomically pleasant to operate.
+However, to learn how to assign chord voices, set up external modulation, assign chance operators (and so on), you are going to want to read the manual and practice the workflows.
+There IS a learning curve, but it is a FUN learning curve and wont stop you from generating sequences almost immediately.

 The Top Row

 The most often used configuration options are accessed via the top row of buttons.
 Most of the buttons provide multiple functions which increment with each press.

 - RUN: (1) Take a guess what this does.
 (2) A second press does the opposite of what you guessed for the first press.

 - RECORD: (1) Enter sequence notes step by step.
 You can enter notes via the on board keys or an external device.
 No second function.